Limited Conservatorships For Disabled Adults

 The scope of your limited conservatorship will be made to fit the child’s special needs.
 The regional center where your child is already receiving services will assess and prepare a report and recommendation to the court regarding your child’s level of understanding, and ability to make decisions related to those certain rights.
 A court investigator will also conduct an independent investigation and provide a separate report to the court.
 In addition, the court will appoint an attorney to represent your son or daughter to ensure they have a voice in the proceedings.
 The court will then consider all of the available information and determine which rights he or she will retain for themselves, and which rights and responsibilities you will be granted over that individual, depending upon their specific needs.

-What Is a limited conservatorship in California?
+What is a limited conservatorship in California?

 Everyone deserves a life of dignity and happiness, including those people who may need some help making decisions for themselves.
 California’s conservatorship laws allow for people to assist those adults who have limited abilities to care for themselves and their assets.
 A limited conservatorship is designed specifically for adults who have a developmental disability that began before they turned 18.
 Once a person turns 18, their parents can no longer make legal decisions for them without a conservatorship.